-- 1. How can you correct this Petri net to avert unwanted behaviours (like $r \rightarrow ry \rightarrow rr$ ) in a 1-safe manner? - 2.
+- 1. How can you correct this Petri net to avert unwanted behaviours (like $r \to ry \to rr$) in a 1-safe manner? - 2.
 Extend your Petri net to model two traffic lights handling a street intersection.

 Exercise 2 (Producer/Consumer).
 A producer/consumer system gathers two types of processes: